flow-typed/flow-typed/README.md

 [library interface definitions](https://flow.org/en/docs/libdefs)
 for use with [Flow](http://flow.org).

-You can grab definitions directly from this GitHub repo, or you can use the CLI (currently in beta) to install a libdef for a given library:
+You can grab definitions directly from this GitHub repo, or you can use the CLI to install a libdef for a given library:
 ```bash
 $ yarn global add flow-typed